vipinsahu2003/Basic-python-code/README.md

-# Assignment 1 - Module 2: Basic Python Concepts
+# Python Programming Fundamentals

-This repository contains solutions for Assignment 1 from Module 2, which focuses on basic Python programming concepts such as input/output, arithmetic operations, and string manipulation.
+This repository includes beginner Python scripts focusing on basic concepts and control structures.

-## Task 1: Basic Mathematical Operations
-The Task 1 program prompts the user to enter two numbers.
-It then performs addition, subtraction, multiplication, and division on these numbers and displays each result.
-This task demonstrates the use of variables, arithmetic operators, and basic input/output functions in Python.

-## Task 2: Personalized Greeting
+## Module 2: Basic Concepts

-The Task 2 program asks the user to input their first and last names, concatenates these to form a full name, and prints a personalized greeting message.
-This task is a practical example of string operations and user interaction through input and output.
+- **Mathematical Operations:**
+  Prompts the user for two numbers, calculates and displays their sum, difference, product, and division.
+Demonstrates arithmetic operators and simple input/output.

+- **Personalized Greeting:**
+  Takes first and last name input, combines them, and prints a greeting message to the user.

-## How to Run the Programs
+### How to Run These Programs

-1. Ensure Python is installed on your system.
+1. Make sure Python is installed.
-2. Open a terminal or command prompt.
+2. Open terminal/command prompt.
-3. Navigate to the folder containing the Python scripts.
+3. Navigate to the script directory.
-4. Run the programs individually by executing the following commands:
-   - For Task 1:
+4. Run each program using:
     ```
     python task1_basic_math.py
+    python task2_greeting.py
     ```

-   - For Task 2:
+## Module 3: Control Structures

+- **Even/Odd Number Checker:**
+  Asks for an integer input and uses an if-else statement to check if the number is even or odd.

+- **Sum of Numbers (1 to 50):**
+  Calculates and prints the sum of all integers from 1 to 50 using a for loop.

+### How to Run These Programs

+1. Confirm Python is installed.
+2. Open terminal/command prompt and go to the project directory.
+3. Run the scripts using:
     ```
+    python check_even_odd.py
-     python task2_greeting.py
+    python sum_1_to_50.py
     ```
-5. Follow the prompts displayed on the screen.

-## Notes
-- These programs use basic Python concepts covered in the course.
-- Error handling is minimal to maintain focus on fundamental concepts.
-- The scripts serve as an introduction to Python programming fundamentals.
+---

+**Note:**
+Each script is designed for simple, interactive learning and focuses on the basic principles of Python programming.